-My favorite cookie for frosting and decorating for any holiday or special event including birthdays, weddings, Christmas and Valentine’s Day.
-We just love them with some large colorful decorating crystals that are matched to the occasion!
+My favorite cookie for frosting and decorating for any holiday or special event including Easter, birthdays, weddings, Christmas and Valentine’s Day.
+I’m serious when I say ‘The BEST Sugar Cookies’ because I’ve never had any that were so perfect in texture and taste.

 But one day, there were no little girls wanting to help mommy make Valentine hearts, Easter bunnies, or Santa sugar cookies and I was ready for something simpler.
 I’ll keep that big box of cookie cutters for the time when my children have their own children and I can make them with grandkids but for me at this time, these are not just the next best thing; I think they are even better!